Korea Practice 2: Hamilton owns day one with Vettel in pursuit

 The Force India pair Adrian Sutil and Paul di Resta, who have their sights on beating McLaren, were 10th and 11th respectively, splitting their targeted rivals.

 As the track rubbered-in the pace increased by about a second across the board, but once again the absence of spectators at the Korean International Circuit was blatant.
-(Apex)
+(GP247)